nikodemas/log-clustering/workflow/README.md

 I will be assuming that the user has access to the Analytix cluster.

-After cloning the repo go to workflow directory:
+After cloning the repo to lxplus go to the workflow directory:
 ```
 cd log-clustering/workflow/
 ```